 The European Landscape Convention of the Council of Europe promotes the protection, management and planning of the landscapes and organises international co-operation on landscape issues.

-The Second International Landscape Day of the Council of Europe, which was held on 20 October...
+The Third International Landscape Day of the Council of Europe, which will be held on 20 October...

-The National Conference on the implementation of the European Landscape Convention was held in...
+The National Days on the implementation of the European Landscape Convention in France:...

 Photo: Jean-François Seguin

 As a reflection of European identity and diversity, the landscape is our living natural and cultural heritage, be it ordinary or outstanding, urban or rural, on land or in water.